← Home

 Song Bot

-I continue my vibe coding escapade with my first bot: a song-of-the-day Telegram bot that automatically sends a tasty track to subscribers every day in time for morning coffee (~07:45 Pacific).
+I continue my vibe coding escapade with my first bot: a song-of-the-day Telegram bot that automatically sends a tasty track to subscribers every morning to enjoy with coffee.

-Before automating this with a bot, I spent over a year curating these 366 songs for my today page—a revelatory exercise that surfaced my tastes: classic rock and folk-rock from the ’60s-‘80s golden era, plus generous helpings of singer-songwriters, soul/R&B, and live tracks.
+Before any bot building, I curated a set of my favorite songs of all time—a revelatory exercise that clarified my tastes: lots of classic rock and folk-rock from the ’60s-‘80s golden era, plus generous helpings of singer-songwriters, soul/R&B, and live tracks.
 Christmas music (both sacred and secular) bookends the calendar from early December through early January, confirming what I previously discussed: I do love the season.
 I aimed for artist diversity (no more than six tracks each) and gravitate toward deep cuts—so if you recognize a hit here, it’s because it’s genuinely great.
-But as Grandpa was wont to say, de gustibus non est disputandum.
+But as Grandpa Brennan was wont to say, de gustibus non est disputandum.

 This was a product of Claude (Sonnet 4.5).
 Admittedly, it didn’t get everything perfect on the first pass, but it sure took my abrasive feedback in stride.
 The process wasn’t totally linear, but it went something like this: